-The structures in this third layer in the ECD approach to assessment design once again reflect an assessment argument, but they move away from the narrative form of domain modeling towards the details and the machinery of operational assessments.
-In the Conceptual Assessment Framework (CAF) we begin to articulate the assessment argument sketched in design patterns in terms of the kinds of elements and processes we would need to implement an assessment that embodies that argument.
+The structures in this third layer in the ECD approach to assessment design once again reflect an assessment argument, but they move away from the narrative form of domain modeling toward the details and the machinery of operational assessments.
+In the conceptual assessment framework (CAF) we begin to articulate the assessment argument sketched in design patterns in terms of the kinds of elements and processes we would need to implement an assessment that embodies that argument.
 The structures in the CAF are expressed as objects such as variables, task schemas, and scoring mechanisms.
 The substance takes the form of particular values for these variables, or for content and settings.

 The CAF can be conceptualized as machinery for generating assessment blueprints by means of a structure that coordinates the substantive, statistical, and operational aspects of an assessment.
 In the CAF, many design decisions will be put into place to give concrete shape to the assessments we generate.
-These decisions include the kinds of statistical models which will be used, the materials that will characterize the student work environment, and the procedures that will be used to score students' work.
-When we have done the work in the CAF layer, we will have in hand the assessment argument expressed in operational terms, primed to generate a family of tasks and attendant processes that inform the target inference about student proficiency.
+These decisions include the kinds of statistical models that will be used, the materials that will characterize the student work environment, and the procedures that will be used to score students' work.
+When we have done the work in the CAF layer, the assessment argument will be expressed in operational terms, primed to generate a family of tasks and attendant processes that inform the target inference about student proficiency.
 In addition to assessment expertise, in this layer we may also draw on technical expertise (for details of psychometric models, automated scoring, or presentation of computer-based simulations, for example) as well as on instructional expertise.

 The CAF, sketched in Figure 6, is organized according to three models that correspond to the primary components of the assessment argument.
-These models work in concert to provide the technical detail required for implementation such as specifications, operational requirements, statistical models, and details of rubrics.
-Claims, which in design patterns were expressed in terms of focal and additional KSAs, are operationalized in terms of the variables in the CAF Student Model.
-There can be one or several variables in a student model, and the student model can take a form as simple as an overall score across items, as complex as a multivariate item response theory or latent class model, or anything in between.
-What is necessary is that the Student Model variables are the link between students' performance on tasks and the claim(s) we wish to make about student proficiency.
-Different values for student model variables indicate different claims about students' proficiencies.
+These models work in concert to provide the technical detail required for implementation, such as specifications, operational requirements, statistical models, and details of rubrics.
+Claims, which in design patterns were expressed in terms of Focal and Additional KSAs, are operationalized in terms of the variables in the CAF Student Model.
+There can be one or several variables in a Student Model, and the Student Model can take a form as simple as an overall score across items, as complex as a multivariate item response theory or latent class model, or anything in between.
+What is necessary is that the Student Model Variables are the link between students' performance on tasks and the claim(s) we wish to make about student proficiency.
+Different values for Student Model Variables indicate different claims about students' proficiencies.
 A probability distribution over these variables can be used (and is used in formal probabilistic measurement models) to express what one knows about a student at a given point in time.

-[[Figure 6: The Conceptual Assessment Framework (CAF)]]
+Figure 6.
+The Conceptual Assessment Framework (CAF)

 The CAF Task Model comprises the components necessary to lay out the features of the environment in which the student completes the task.
-This is where the characteristic and variables features as well as potential work products from design patterns will be represented in terms of stimulus materials and values of the variables that describe their salient features.
-A variety of potential observations and rubrics were identified in design patterns, which linked potential work products to the KSAs.
+This is where the Characteristic and Variable Features as well as Potential Work Products from design patterns will be represented in terms of stimulus materials and values of the variables that describe their salient features.
+A variety of Potential Observations and Rubrics were identified in design patterns, which linked Potential Work Products to the KSAs.
 Each may have its own strengths and weaknesses, costs, and learning benefits.
 Choices among them and specific forms are now chosen to fit the purposes, resources, and context of the particular assessment that is being designed.
-These more specific forms are expressed in the CAF Evidence Model.
+These more specific forms are expressed in the CAF

+Evidence Model.
 Marshalling multiple tasks into an assessment is coordinated by the Assembly Model.

-2.3.1 Student Model: What are We Measuring?
+2.3.1 Student Model: What Are We Measuring?